jasonpereira96/zaya/code-review.md

 ```
 - **/views/admin/AddCategory.vue** - (Line 708) move color code to a constants file
 - **/views/admin/AddCategory.vue** - (Line 708) Could extract this into a seperate utility function `compress()` , since it used more than once.
 This cumbersome expression is used **6 times** in this file and probably elsewhere as well.
-This may not be the exact logic, but the idea is reusibility
+This may not be the exact logic, but the idea is reusibility.

 ```javascript
 attachment.name.length > 20 ? `${attachment.name.substring(0, 17)}...` : `${attachment.name}`

 //Should be
 compress(attachment.name, 20, 17)
 ```

 ```javascript
 function compress(string, limit, length) {
     return string.length > limit ? `${string.substring(0, length)}...` : string;